Society: Industrial

 Industrial transportation, including trains, can stabilize the economy, leading to population growth.

-Industrial societies, which emerged in the 18th century in the Industrial Revolution, rely heavily on machines powered by external sources for the mass production of goods.
+Industrial societies, which emerged in the 18th century during the Industrial Revolution, rely heavily on machines powered by external sources for the mass production of goods.
 Whereas in pre-industrial societies the majority of labor takes place in primary industries focused on extracting raw materials (farming, fishing, mining, etc.), in industrial societies, labor is mostly focused on processing raw materials into finished products.
-Present-day societies vary in their degree of industrialization, with some using mostly newer energy sources (e.g. coal, oil, and nuclear energy), and others continuing to rely on human and animal power.
+Present-day societies vary in their degree of industrialization, with some using mostly newer energy sources (e.g., coal, oil, and nuclear energy), and others continuing to rely on human and animal power.

 Industrialization is associated with population booms and the growth of cities.
 Increased productivity, as well as the stability caused by improved transportation, leads to decreased mortality and resulting population growth.
-Centralized production of goods in factories and a decreased need for agricultural labor leads to urbanization.
-Industrial societies are often capitalist, and have high degrees of inequality along with high social mobility, as businesspeople use the market to amass large amounts of wealth.
+Centralized production of goods in factories and a decreased need for agricultural labor lead to urbanization.
+Industrial societies are often capitalist, and they have high degrees of inequality along with high social mobility, as businesspeople use the market to amass large amounts of wealth.
 Working conditions in factories are generally restrictive and harsh.
 Workers, who have common interests, may organize into labor unions to advance those interests.

 On the whole, industrial societies are marked by the increased power of human beings.
 Technological advancements mean that industrial societies have increased potential for deadly warfare.
 Governments use information technologies to exert greater control over the populace.
 Industrial societies also have an increased environmental impact.

 Post-industrial

 Post-industrial societies are societies dominated by information and services, rather than the production of goods.
 Advanced industrial societies see a shift toward an increase in service sectors, over manufacturing.
-Service industries include education, health and finance.
+Service industries include education, health, and finance.